Blue Mountain: 360 deg. views of lakes, forests and rock ridges from Charleston Lake to the Adirondack Mountains, a hike that’s inspiration itself

 Amazing Places, Amazing People

 Amazing Places deserve to be explored by Amazing People.
 We want to see and read all about your visit to Blue Mountain.
 We’ll post your photos and stories here!
+Connect with us

 Now you can keep a record of the Amazing Places you have visited.
 Download our handy Amazing Places Frontenac Arch Biosphere Checklist